Take a common houseplant, add a little rabbit DNA and voilà! You get a super air purifier

 “It’s an alluring and enticing idea.
 But the scientific literature shows that indoor houseplants — as would be typically implemented in a person’s home — do very little to clean the air,” says Elliott Gall, a Portland State University professor with a specialty in air quality.

 About Strand’s research, Gall said his concerns include “the substantial” amount of plants that would be needed to clean air.
-Using “back of the envelope” math based on Strand’s research paper, Gall says that what would be needed are “hundreds to thousands of plants per square meter.”
+Using “back of the envelope” math based on Strand’s research paper, Gall says that what would be needed are “tens to hundreds of plants per square meter.”

 This number of plants would then create high humidity levels and possible mold, he says.